 P.S.
 All of the cool kids are doing it!

-Every Wednesday evening at 8pm EST – after you’ve stepped away from your desk, put the kids down to bed, poured a glass of wine…
+Every Wednesday afternoon at 12 noon EST – after you’ve stepped away from your desk, put the kids down to bed, poured a glass of wine…

 I go live for a new edition of the Virtual Advisor Power Hour.